What Is Stiff Person Syndrome?

 SPS is labeled as a rare disease.
 But more people are affected than reported due to misdiagnoses.
 It takes on average seven years to identify.
 It is often mistaken as Multiple Sclerosis, Parkinson’s, Fibromyalgia, Psychosomatic Illness, Anxiety, Phobia, and other autoimmune diseases.

-Patients can be disabled, wheelchair bound or bed-ridden, unable to work and care for themselves.
+Patients can be disabled, require a wheelchair, or become bed-ridden — unable to work and care for themselves.

 If you have been diagnosed with SPS and tested positive for any of the neural antibodies (i.e., GAD65, Glycine receptor, DPPX, or amphiphysin), you could participate in the IGNITE study conducted at Stanford University.